CopernicaMarketingSoftware/Documentation/Publisher/en/email-templates-and-css-stylesheets.md

 The **Style** component allows you to create new stylesheets using the *Stylesheet* menu. \
-The stylesheet is generic and contains tabs to create stylesheets for general, RSS, Atom, surveys and web forms. **All in one file seperated with tabs.**
+The stylesheet is generic and contains tabs to create stylesheets for general, RSS, Atom, surveys and web forms. **All in one file separated with tabs.**

 You can compose each style sheet with example coding, or create an empty